Antisemitism in Australia: Sydney 'Jumping Castle' incident

+2024 doxxing incident

 In February 2024, more than 600 Jewish Australians working in academia and creative industries were targeted in a mass doxxing incident.
 A group of anti-Zionist activists shared a leaked transcript of a private WhatsApp group of over 600 people called 'J.E.W.I.S.H creatives and academics', leaking the names, images, professions and social media accounts of members.
 The leakers referred to it as a "leaked zionist group chat" and described the leak as an act of pro-Palestinian activism, stating the information had been leaked from the WhatsApp group by pro-Palestinian anti-Zionist Jews.
 The details leaked did not include home addresses, email addresses, or telephone numbers.
 The leakers referred to the list as the 'Zio600'.
 David Slucki, Director of the Australian Centre for Jewish Civilisation and the Loti Smorgon Associate Professor of Contemporary Jewish Life and Culture at Monash University, said that the term 'Zio' is "an antisemitic dog-whistle popularised by American white supremacist David Duke".
 Some members of the group had previously discussed campaigns targeting pro-Palestinian figures, including writer Clementine Ford, who was involved in the doxing; Leaders of Australia's Jewish community condemned the incident, including Alex Ryvchin, the co-CEO for the peak body for Australian Jews, the Executive Council of Australian Jewry, the NSW Jewish Board of Deputies and MP Josh Burns, who stated members of the leaked group had faced death threats, including a five-year-old child and one family had been forced into hiding.
 Several Jewish Australians whose details had been included in the leak reported on the personal and professional toll the leak had taken on them, including being forced to close their businesses and saw the leak as part of growing antisemitic intimidation that had previously been absent in Australia.
 The Albanese government was strongly critical of the publication of the list, and shortly thereafter announced new laws to combat doxing, the malicious release of personal information.
 In September 2024, Victorian Police arrested a woman in relation to the case.

-Antisemitism at Australian universities was a focal point in the aftermath of the 7 October attacks.
-Of primary concern were allegations against the University of Sydney.
-In June 2024, the Australian opposition called for a Senate enquiry into campus antisemitism.
-In September 2024, Jillian Segal, the government's special envoy to combat antisemitism, stated that antisemitism at universities has become 'systemic'.
-On 20 September 2024, at the senate inquiry into campus antisemitism, Mark Scott, the Vice-Chancellor of the University of Sydney admitted that the university had failed its Jewish students.

-According to Yesodei HaTorah College High School in Melbourne, in September 2024, a student at the school was assaulted in an unprovoked attack, in which one alleged attacker punched the student in the face and another reportedly filmed the incident.
-The victim's father said the victim sought assistance from bystanders but was ignored.
-In October 2024, a popular Jewish owned bakery in Sydney was vandalised with antisemitic graffiti.